quicwg/base-drafts/draft-ietf-quic-recovery.md

 expensive consecutive PTO expiration due to a single lost datagram.

 When the PTO timer expires, and there is new or previously sent unacknowledged data, it MUST be sent.
-Data that was previously sent with Initial encryption MUST be sent before Handshake data and, similarly, data previously sent at Handshake encryption MUST be sent before any ApplicationData data.
+Data that was previously sent with Initial encryption MUST be sent before Handshake data and data previously sent at Handshake encryption MUST be sent before any ApplicationData data.

 It is possible the sender has no new or previously-sent data to send.
 As an example, consider the following sequence of events: new application data